 Microsoft distributes Microsoft SQL Server 2005 fixes as one downloadable file.
 Because the fixes are cumulative, each new release contains all the hotfixes and all the security fixes that were included with the previous SQL Server 2005 fix release.

-The sessions and their current transactions may stay blocked until you manually intervene or until a time-out terminates one of the blocked
+In Microsoft SQL Server 2005, a deadlock may occur between two or more sessions.
+In very specific, rare circumstances, the internal deadlock monitor may not detect the deadlock.
+The sessions and their current transactions may stay blocked until you manually intervene or until a time-out terminates one of the blocked transactions.

-undetected deadlock problem only occurs when all the following conditions are true:
+This undetected deadlock problem only occurs when all the following conditions are true:

 Hotfix informationA supported hotfix is available from Microsoft.
 However, this hotfix is intended to correct only the problem that is described in this article.
 Apply this hotfix only to systems that are experiencing this specific problem.
 This hotfix might receive additional testing.
 Therefore, if you are not severely affected by this problem, we recommend that you wait for the next software update that contains this hotfix.

 If the hotfix is available for download, there is a "Hotfix download available" section at the top of this Knowledge Base article.
 If this section does not appear, contact Microsoft Customer Service and Support to obtain the hotfix.

 Note If additional issues occur or if any troubleshooting is required, you might have to create a separate service request.
 The usual support costs will apply to additional support questions and issues that do not qualify for this specific hotfix.
 For a complete list of Microsoft Customer Service and Support telephone numbers or to create a separate service request, visit the following Microsoft Web site:

 http://support.microsoft.com/contactus/?ws=supportNote The "Hotfix download available" form displays the languages for which the hotfix is available.
 If you do not see your language, it is because a hotfix is not available for that language.